10 Tips to Close A Business Deal Real Quick

 Salespeople must view closure as only one step in the process.

-It is not an occasion to end interactions with the prospect, as dialogues will continue long after the sale is closed.
+It is not an occasion to end interactions with the prospect, as dialogues will continue long after closing the sale.

-Assume the contract will be signed, which will lead to the next critical step.
+Assume the contract will be signed, leading to the next critical step.

 9 – Make It Simple For The Customer To Complete The Purchase